 Our Story

-Trigonos was born in 1996 – a not-for-profit social business that provided opportunities for retreat, personal growth and professional development to a range of individuals and groups.
+Trigonos was established in 1996 as a not-for-profit social enterprise, created to provide opportunities for retreat, personal growth, and professional development for individuals and groups alike.

 About Trigonos

-Established in 1996, Trigonos is a non-profit, socially and environmentally conscious event venue, guest house and biodynamic farm.
-The Trigonos team provides a warm welcome to guests in quiet and calm surroundings.
+Established in 1996, Trigonos is a non-profit, socially and environmentally conscious retreat venue, guest house, and biodynamic farm located in the beautiful Nantlle Valley.
+We offer a peaceful and welcoming environment where guests can relax, learn, and reconnect.

 -Ros Tennyson, co founder of Trigonos